Lentil Puree

 Carrots – I peel my carrots, but if using unpeeled then be sure to wash them thoroughly.

-Brown shallots – Shallots have a milder, sweeter flavour than brown onions.
+Brown shallots – Shallots have a milder, sweeter flavour than brow/yellow onions.
 You can substitute in equal amounts if you’d like.

-Zucchini – I don’t peel the zucchini in this recipe, just wash it before chopping.
+Zucchini – I don’t peel the zucchini in this recipe.
+Just wash it thoroughly, remove the ends and then chop.

-Sweet potato – I use orange sweet potato, which are packed with nutrients [3] including Vitamin C.
+Sweet potato – I use orange sweet potato, a family favourite!
+And another source of Vitamin C.

 Lentil Puree labelled ingredients on a chopping board.